pzavolinsky/bauxite/README.md

 Bauxite is both a console program and a library.
 You can use the program to run Bauxite tests directly from a terminal, or you can embed the library in your own application.

-The console program is called `bauxite.rb` and has a few command-line options (run `bauxite.rb -h` to see them all).
+The console program is called `bauxite` and has a few command-line options (run `bauxite -h` to see them all).

-If you are looking to embed Bauxite in your application take a look a the code in `bauxite.rb`, that should give you a full example of how to create a Bauxite Context and execute some actions.
+If you are looking to embed Bauxite in your application take a look a the code in `lib/bauxite/application.rb`, that should give you a full example of how to create a Bauxite Context and execute some actions.

 Extending Bauxite
 -----------------